 The substance of Incoterms 2020 has not changed considerably, but the small subtle changes are absolutely crucial for trade specialists.

 1. DAT Incoterm changed to DPU (Delivery at Place Unloaded)

-DAT required Delivery at Terminal (unloaded), however, following on from feedback to the drafting committee, it was decided to change the term to DPU (Delivery at Place Unloaded), to broadly cover ‘any place, whether covered or not’.
+DAT required Delivery at Terminal (unloaded), however, after receiving feedback from practitioners, the drafting committee decided to change the term to DPU (Delivery at Place Unloaded), to broadly cover ‘any place, whether covered or not’.

 2. Insurance cover differs between CIF and CIP

-Under CIF / CIP, the seller buys insurance for the buyer.
-In Incoterms® 2010, insurance is required under clause C, but in Incoterms® 2020, CIP requires insurance complying with Institute Cargo Clause (A) whereas CIF requires insurance under Clause C. Why?
-Because Clause A covers a more comprehensive higher level of insurance (e.g. for the manufactured goods), whereas a lower level of cover from Clause C would probably apply to the commodities world.
+Because Clause A covers a more comprehensive higher level of insurance (e.g. for manufactured goods), whereas a lower level of cover from Clause C would probably apply to the commodities world.

 4. Security Requirements

-Cargo security has been particularly important since 9/11, and the 2020 rules now address many of the security-related requirements that became so prevalent in the early part of this century.
+Cargo security has been particularly important since the 11 September 2001 World Trade Centre attacks, and the 2020 rules now address many of the security-related requirements that became so prevalent in the early part of this century.

 5. Own transport

 Incoterms 2010 rules assumed that goods carried from the seller to the buyer were via a 3rd party.